Alabama Texting and Driving Accident Lawyer

 Our law firm can also work to accumulate medical evidence establishing the degree of your damages after your car accident.
 Compensation from an insurance company for medical bills related to your personal injuries and medical disabilities can require the assessment of medical professionals.
 We know how to obtain medical records and use them to establish the severity of your pain and impairment for a strong case.

 Compensation You May Qualify to Receive For a Texting Car Collision

 It is difficult to imagine why anyone would deliberately choose to take a risk that multiplies the risk of a car accident by 6 times more the same chances while driving under the influence of alcohol.
 Yet, according to the Virginia Tech Transportation Institute, texting while driving is just that dangerous.

 Texting while driving accidents are usually collisions which the at-fault drivers could have prevented.
 Thus, the negligent at-fault driver can be held responsible for compensating for any injuries and damages his or her negligence caused as the result of a distracted driving car accident.

-The following are some damages that Norris Injury Lawyers can help clients obtain in Birmingham:
+The following are some damages that Norris Injury Lawyers can help clients obtain in Alabama:

 - Costs for emergency treatment of personal injuries

 - Medical bills and surgery expenses